 Who you choose to hire can have an immense impact on the advice you receive, and ultimately how successful you will be in achieving your financial goals.
 But how do you know who to trust?
 It comes down to 3 key areas: Fee Structure, Standards of Care, and Education & Experience.

-As you might suspect, much of what you should consider when hiring someone is how they are getting paid.
+As you might suspect, much of what you should consider when hiring someone is how they get paid.
 This is important for 2 reasons

 - It will affect your overall cost.